 Remember, most camps in the Cairns area are inhabited by SFFs which are listed as 'Vulnerable' and are protected under Australian Law.

-Council currently has a sound machine on loan from the Royal Sydney Botanic Gardens to assist with approved deterrent and dispersal activities.
-The machine was used for the same purpose with great success at the Royal Botanic Gardens.
+Council will employ a Long Range Acoustic Device (LRAD) machine to assist with approved deterrent activities at the Cairns City Library site and other areas around the city at required.
 The sound machine can be engaged from the very early morning before fly-in times or may also be use to lift flying foxes already resting in a tree, depending on circumstances and approval types.

 The noise machine is a highly directional audio device which means the sound directly in line with the device is significantly louder than in the back and on the sides.
 The majority of the acoustic output power is concentrated in approximately a 30 degree cone in front of the device.
 Wherever possible, the device will be pointed directly at the intended target (i.e. up or towards the tree).
 Operators will maintain an exclusion zone when the device is in use.